-- Close certain outdoor recreation facilities to the public; including dog parks, park restroom facilities, basketball, tennis, bocce and pickleball courts.
+- Close certain outdoor recreation facilities to the public; including dog parks, park restroom facilities, basketball, and bocce courts.

 - Limit access to other public buildings, including the Police Department and City Hall to adhere to 6-foot social distancing mandates for the health and safety of the public and City employees.

 - Move Farmer’s Market to Concord High School.

 - Re-open the Concord Skate Park with certain restrictions on May 4, 2020.
 Users must adhere to 6-foot social distancing mandate and wear a mask.

 - Re-opening with certain restrictions Diablo Creek Golf Course and driving range on May 4, 2020.
 See Diablo Creek Golf Course website to schedule your tee time.